 - muscle aches

-A standard HIV screening test will not necessarily detect acute HIV.
+A standard HIV screening test won’t necessarily detect acute HIV infection.
 Many HIV screening tests look for antibodies to HIV rather than the virus itself.
-It can take several months after an initial infection for those antibodies to appear.
+Antibodies are proteins that recognize and destroy harmful substances, such as viruses and bacteria.
+The presence of certain antibodies usually indicates a current infection.
+However, it can take several months after an initial infection for antibodies to appear, so diagnosis can be delayed.

-Some tests that may be able to detect signs of an acute HIV infection include:
+Some tests that may be able to detect signs of acute HIV infection include:

 - eating a healthy, balanced diet to help strengthen your immune system

-- practicing safe sex to avoid passing the virus to others and to reduce your risk of STDs
+- practicing safe sex to decrease the risk of passing the virus on to others and to reduce your risk of getting sexually transmitted infections

-- avoiding stress, which can also weaken your immune system
+- reducing stress, which can also weaken your immune system

-- avoiding exposure to individuals with infectious illnesses, since you may have a harder time fighting off disease
+- avoiding exposure to people with infections and viruses, since you may have a harder time fighting off disease

 - exercising on a regular basis